nicolasjafelle/SmartCity/README.md

 ## 📐 Project Architecture

-Smart City's architecture is based on **Clean Architecture** with the **MVVM (Model-View-ViewModel)** pattern applied in the presentation layer.
+Citron's architecture is based on **Clean Architecture** with the **MVVM (Model-View-ViewModel)** pattern applied in the presentation layer.
 As a result, the project is well-structured **into dedicated modules** that prioritize **SOLID principles**, fostering easy understanding and maintainability of each module's purpose.

 ### Project's Clean Architecture diagram
 ![clean_arch](https://github.com/nicolasjafelle/SmartCity/blob/feature/readme/resources/clean_arch.png)